wp-plugins/nextgen-facebook/readme.txt

 	* Fixed the use of custom images from the user / profile Social Settings metabox.

 == Upgrade Notice ==

+= 8.2 =

+Added a new "Add Schema WebSite JSON-LD" option.
+Added Buffer, Pinterest, and Tumblr sharing button Image Dimensions to the Social Image Dimensions settings page.

 = 8.1 =